yohask/bikedata/README.md

     -ride_length <br/>
     -day_of_week <br/>

-  ride_length was calculated by subtracting the ended_at column by the started_at columnm. <br/>
+  a. ride_length was calculated by subtracting the ended_at column by the started_at columnm. <br/>
     - This was then formatted as a time value <br/>

-  day_of_week was calculated using the WEEKDAY function with the started_at column. <br/>
+  b. day_of_week was calculated using the WEEKDAY function with the started_at column. <br/>
-    - This function was then nested in a text format function to have it show the weekday instead of an integer
+    - This function was then nested in a TEXT function to format it to show the weekday instead of an integer